ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-functions.md

 **Arguments**

-At least two values of arbitrary type.
+At least one value of arbitrary type.

 Arguments which are not of types [String](../../sql-reference/data-types/string.md) or [FixedString](../../sql-reference/data-types/fixedstring.md) are converted to strings using their default serialization.
 As this decreases performance, it is not recommended to use non-String/FixedString arguments.